slam-lang/slam-stdlib/README.md

 - Detect Segfaults before they happen, and return NULL.
 - Classes can use upto 32b of vars before you have to use the heap.
 - stdlib.slm imports the other libraries.
+- No Printing out of print procs
+- NO [ ] BLOCKS